 O’Brien and a team of researchers at Harvard compared current big data extraction to that of longitudinal research studies: Only one of the two has strict regulations in place when it comes to safeguarding personal information.
 It’s not a one-to-one comparison, but O’Brien believes it can help establish the groundwork for how to think about regulation possibilities in the U.S.

-“For the most part, this is the inmates running the asylum,” said O’Brien, referencing the U.S.’s self-regulatory approach to big data sharing.
+“For the most part, this is the inmates running the asylum,” O’Brien said, referencing the U.S.’s self-regulatory approach to big data sharing.
 “And it’s not really by accident, either — the goal back then [in the 1990s — during initial internet popularity] was to create a vibrant internet — we wanted to be, as a country, a leader in technology.”

 What to look for in digital agreements if you don’t have 76 days to read, as told by lawyers: